 One of the important elderly issues to consider is where caregiving will take place.
 Most families want to try to maintain care for elderly in-home as long as possible.
 We found this to be far more cost-efficient.
 With some thinking through.
 As you make your plan and review our items in the Making a Plan page (see link above), think of ways this can be done.

-Staying in one's home is more familiar and comforting -- and we found it to be much less expensive.
+With care of elderly, staying in one's home is more familiar and usually more comforting -- and we found it to be much less expensive.
 Bring in help from family and friends.
 Even so, you may find you need outside assistance.
 Even though I am able to take care of Dad myself (so far), I know anything could come up at any time to change this.
 This brings up many questions about care of elderly:

 Care of elderly in-home is usually more affordable than the monthly fees in an